dudesweet/Agility2020-Access101/close.rst

 Thank you for your participation in the 101 Access Policy Manager (APM) Lab.
 This Lab Guide has highlighted several fundamental features of the Acccess Policy Manager Module.
-It provides a basic APOM overview.
-It does not attempt to r review all F5 apm capbilities but serves as an introduction to allow the student to further explore the BIG-IP platform and Access Policy Manager (APM), its functions & features.
+It provides a basic APM overview.
+It does not attempt to review all F5 APM capbilities but serves as an introduction to allow the student to further explore the BIG-IP platform and Access Policy Manager (APM), its functions & features.